-Did the occurrence lead to any damage to your property? o Yes o No If the occurrence led to any damage to your property, please attach pictures to document the data (maximum of three pictures). amage Complaints Form Page 2
+Did the occurrence lead to any damage to your property?
+O Yes O No If the occurrence led to any damage to your property, please attach pictures to document the da (maximum of three pictures). ımage Complaints Form Page 2